polkadot-developers/polkadot-docs/develop/blockchains/deployment/obtain-coretime.md

 ## Initial Setup Steps

-1. Reserve a `ParaID`

-    First, you need to reserve a unique identifier for your parachain:
+1. Reserve a unique identifier, `ParaID`, for your parachain:

     1. Connect to the relay chain
     2. Submit the `registrar.reserve` extrinsic

     Upon success, you'll receive a registered `ParaID`

-2. Register Parachain Configuration

-    Register your parachain's essential information:

-    Submit the `registrar.register` extrinsic with the following parameters:
+2. Register your parachain's essential information by submitting the `registrar.register` extrinsic with the following parameters:

-    - `id` - your reserved `ParaID`
+    - **`id`** - your reserved `ParaID`
-    - `genesisHead` - your exported genesis state
+    - **`genesisHead`** - your exported genesis state
-    - `validationCode` - your exported Wasm validation code
+    - **`validationCode`** - your exported Wasm validation code

-3. Initialize Parachain Collator

-    Start your parachain collator and begin synchronization with the relay chain during the onboarding process.
+3. Start your parachain collator and begin synchronization with the relay chain

 ## Obtaining Coretime